EDVANCE | Research

 Which methods did we use?

-The EDVANCE research project was divided into two parts.
+The EDvance research project was divided into two parts.

 Part 1 – Rapid Review

-The research team conducted a rapid review with an in-depth systematic approach of scientific literature to compile evidence-based best practices of blended or technology-assisted PBL.
+The research team conducted a rapid review with an in-depth systematic approach to scientific literature to compile evidence-based best practices of blended or technology-assisted PBL.
 Part 1 provides a theoretical framework based on the CCCS principles to inform the interpretation of good practices, simultaneously collected in Part 2.

 Part 2 – Participatory Action Research

 Using qualitative methods such as semi-structured interviews and focus groups, the team collected good practices from a selective yet diverse and representative sample.
 Directors, educators and students from within the UM, as well as our international network, shared valuable input.
-Data collection was intentionally selective, following a snowball-sampling principle, to provide a focused and informed strategy for education.
+Data collection was intentionally selective, following a snowball sampling principle, to provide a focused and informed strategy for education.

 The data collection involved:

-• Semi-structured interviews with vice-deans of education, educational experts and innovators
+• Semi-structured interviews with vice deans of education, educational experts and innovators

-• Focus groups with programME directors, course coordinators and student representatives
+• Focus groups with programme directors, course coordinators and student representatives

 Research team